HOW TO CHOOSE A PULSED LASER DIODE DRIVER

 The current amplitude is straight forward.
 So the three time parameters are the variables you may want to check first.
 Here is quick review of the time paramaters frequency, duty cycle and pulse width.
 This review is very basic, but helpful if you need a refresher:

-START WITH YOUR LASER PACKAGE STYLE AS YOUR FIRST SELECTION FILTER:
+START WITH YOUR LASER DIODE'S PACKAGE STYLE AS YOUR FIRST AND PRIMARY SELECTION FILTER:

 Even though it’s fairly intuitive, you should consider starting with your laser diode package style and working backwards to the pulser, using the package style as your first selection filter when you are trying to find the best fit driver.
 Commercially available pulser’s are often made for a specific laser package style.
 This means that they will usually have interface mounting pads or pins which are optimized for a butterfly package or a TO-Can package.
 And some have high power bracket connector outputs for high power fiber coupled laser modules (10’s or 100’s of Watts).
 As we will discuss below, because impedance matching is such a difficult challenge in fast pulsing applications, the interface from the pulser to the laser is a major selection variable.
 If the manufacturer does not have photos showing the connection to the package style you will work with, I recommend you move on and find a manufacturer that has photos.